atomvm/AtomVM/doc/src/memory-management.md

 The off-heap data is a block of allocated data, containing:

-* a ListHead structure, used to maintain a list of dynamically allocated data (mostly for bookeeping purposes);
+* a ListHead structure, used to maintain a list of dynamically allocated data (mostly for bookkeeping purposes);
 * a reference count (unsigned integer);
 * the size of the stored data;
 * the stored data, itself.